pritpalcodes/MyMandap---Assignment/Readme.md

 ## Error Handling
 The application performs error handling and input validation in various parts:
 - Validating user inputs for sender ID, receiver ID, and user ID.
-- Handling errors during conversion of user inputs to integers.
+- Handling errors during the conversion of user inputs to integers.
 - Handling errors during HTTP requests to fetch random facts from the API.
 - Handling errors during decoding of the JSON response from the API.